nautobot/nautobot/CONTRIBUTING.md

 comment describing how it's affecting your installation.
 This will allow us to prioritize bugs based on how many users are affected.

-* If you haven't found an existing issue that describes your suspected bug, please inquire about it on IRC or Reddit.
+* If you haven't found an existing issue that describes your suspected bug, please inquire about it on IRC or Google Groups.
 **Do not** file an issue until you have received confirmation that it is in fact a bug.
 Invalid issues are very distracting and slow the pace at which NetBox is developed.